Zarek Valentin: Minnesota United

-International
+International career

 Valentin was a member of various US Youth National teams, including the U-20s, U-18s, U-17 and U-15s.
 He has 29 caps for the United States U-20 men's national soccer team.
 Valentin was a valuable part of the 2010 Milk Cup winning squad.
 He assisted the final goal in their 3–0 victory over Northern Ireland in the final.

 On September 15, 2016, Valentin was called up to the Puerto Rico national team by coach Carlos García Cantarero ahead of two 2017 Caribbean Cup qualifying games against Curaçao and Antigua and Barbuda, although he did not appear in those matches.

 In October 2020, it was confirmed that Zarek Valentin agreed to represent Puerto Rico internationally for the upcoming 2022 FIFA World Cup qualification set to start in 2021.
 Valentin made his debut for Puerto Rico in a 7–0 victory over the Bahamas on June 2, 2021.

 Valentin scored his first international goal in a Concacaf Nations League match against Cayman Islands at the 84th minute.